Do I need an Authorization Notice?

 An Authorization Notice is required when you propose to reconnect to an existing septic system, when there is an increase in flow, when there is a change in use (from residential to daycare, for example), or when a temporary dwelling is needed for hardship reasons*.

-To apply for an Authorization Notice, submit an Inspection Report from a DEQ certifiedmaintenance provider.
+To apply for an Authorization Notice, submit an Existing System Evaluation Report (ESER) from a DEQ certified provider.
 If no previous records are available you will also need to provide a Record Drawing and Installed Materials List from a licensed septic installer or consultant.

 System components may need to be uncovered for soils staff review if: